 Take the essence of the house story in this context and you will understand the difference between equity value and enterprise value clearly.

-Equity value will tell you what a company is worth and enterprise value tells you how much it would cost to acquire a company.
+Equity value will tell you what a company is worth, and enterprise value tells you how much it would cost to acquire a company in totality.

 So, in my house story, the list price is equity value, whereas, the addition of 10% to list price would give you enterprise value of that house.